Mount Boucherie Skating Club

 Once a skater has graduated from our Junior Academy program they will progress onto the Primary program.
 Primary skaters will continue to receive primarily group instruction, however, they will be introduced to more independent practicing times, and will have the opportunity to work with a coach in a private lesson setting.
 Primary skaters will begin to learn solos and will perform to music.
 Skaters in the Primary Program will be prepared to participate in local competitions and will have a solo in our year-end show 'Spring Fling'.

-Our Intermediate program is designed for those skaters participating in the Skate Canada Star 3 - 5 level.
-Intermediate skaters train 3 - 5 days per week and participate in competitions and test days throughout the year.
+Our Intermediate program is designed for those skaters participating in the Skate Canada Star 3 - 4 level.
+We recommend Intermediate skaters train 4 days per week and participate in competitions and test days throughout the year.
 Intermediate skaters have developed a skill set that allows them to work independently during their practice sessions.
 They will participate in group lessons, off-ice classes and will receive private lessons from our coaching team.

 Note: At the discretion of the Director of Skating, skaters may be moved to a different session to maintain balance.